MomenMuhammad01/no_tomorrow/README.md

 ## Getting Started

-To get started with the TMDA Android app, follow these steps:
+To get started with the No Tomorrow app, follow these steps:

 1. Clone this repository to your local machine using the following command: